In This Guide

 - Ear infections

-- Boredom, anxiety, or other compulsive disorders
+- Boredom, anxiety, or a compulsive disorder

 - Anal gland itching or pain